jeremyr06/e-portfolio/README.md

-    - if you are on windows without acces to a linux setup you can double click on 'programme.exe' (WARNING : this is a test version so there is some problems with the window which twinkles.
+    - if you are on windows without acces to a linux setup you can double click on 'programme.exe' (WARNING : this is a test version so there are some problems with the window which twinkles.
     I'm warning epileptic peaple and I'm sorry).

     - if you have an linux setup : you can open the folder called 'game_folder'